 Some government schools have designated neighbourhood boundaries.
-To find out about local government primary schools in your area, search here.
+Search local government primary schools in your area.

 - Independent Schools and Catholic Schools

 There are many independent and Catholic schools in Victoria.
 Waiting lists may apply and entry criteria and enrolment processes vary.
-To find independent schools in Victoria, search here.
-For Catholic schools, search here.
+Find independent schools and Catholic schools in Victoria.

 - Specialist schools